TomaszDom/Adafruit_SI1145_Library/README.txt

+This fork switches the sensor into Forced Mode, for deep sleep battery/solar powered implementations.

 This is a library for the Si1145 UV/IR/Visible Light Sensor

 Designed specifically to work with the Si1145 sensor in the adafruit shop